mohammed-aban/SimpleCalculator/README.md

-My first javascript project - A simple minimalistic dark-themed calculator that can calculate with basic mathematic operations.
+my first javascript project - a simple minimalistic dark-themed calculator that can calculate with basic mathematic operations.